Trigger911/Batch-System-Optimizer/README.md

-# 🚀 System & GPU Optimizer: Extreme Edition
+# 🚀 System & GPU Optimizer
 **Created by Trigger911** | **Version: 03-15-2026**

 This is my personal "one-click" solution to stop Windows from over-managing hardware.
 It targets system latency, bloatware, and hardware power-states to ensure your PC stays **on** and stays **fast**.